-- The various sectoral and area-based property tax incentives for example, accelerated capital allowances for nursing homes/private hospitals1, industrial/commercial buildings in urban, rural and town renewal areas and reliefs in relation to the cost of construction / refurbishment / conversion of rented residential accommodation located in such areas; - Certain exemptions relating to, for example, artists' income2; - Certain investment incentive reliefs3; - Relief for interest paid on loans used to acquire an interest in a partnership4.
+- The various sectoral and area-based property tax incentives for example, accelerated capital allowances for nursing homes/private hospitals1, industrial/commercial buildings in urban, rural and town renewal areas and reliefs in relation to the cost of construction / refurbishment / conversion of rented residential accommodation located in such areas; - Certain exemptions relating to, for example, artists' income; - Certain investment incentive reliefs;

-A full list of the reliefs and exemptions covered by the restriction is set out in Schedule 25B TCA and shown in Appendix 3.
+A full list of the reliefs and exemptions covered by the restriction is set out in Schedule 25B Taxes Consolidation Act 1997(TCA) and shown in Appendix 3.

-Normal business-related expenses, deductions for capital allowances on plant and machinery (other than those claimed by passive traders on plant and machinery that they lease to manufacturing trades since 15 October 2013), genuine business-related trading losses, and genuine losses from a rental activity that do not arise from the use of specified reliefs are not affected by the restriction.
+Normal business-related expenses, deductions for capital allowances on plant and machinery (other than those claimed by passive traders on plant and machinery that they lease to manufacturing trades since 15 October 2013), business-related trading losses, and losses from a rental activity that do not arise from the use of specified reliefs are not generally affected by the restriction.
 Personal tax credits are also not affected.